Veeva Becomes First Public Company to Convert to a Public Benefit Corporation

 A key technology partner to the life sciences industry, Veeva is dedicated to customers’ mission to advance human health and wellbeing.
 This move aligns Veeva’s legal charter with this broader mission and the company’s core values, including do the right thing, customer success, and employee success.

-“We’ve always operated in the best interests of our customers, employees, communities, and shareholders,” said Sayaka So, engineering manager at Veeva Systems.
+“We’ve always operated in the best interests of our customers, employees, communities, and shareholders,” said Peter Gassner, founder and CEO of Veeva Systems.
 “We’re excited to take the important step to put this in our legal charter so we can ensure Veeva’s accountability to all stakeholders continues for decades to come.”

-Veeva’s proposal to declassify its board of directors also received near unanimous approval by shareholders today.
+Veeva’s proposal to declassify its board of directors also received near unanimous approval by shareholders.

 What Veeva Stakeholders are Saying: